bnmnetp/CS160/README.rst

     * Compare Python implementation of lists with our linked lists
     * Recursion - Read Recursion through the Three Laws section
     * Recursive Trees

+* Week of April 4

+    * The end of the world, with towers of Hanoi
+    * State Space Problems and recursion
+    * Start the water jug project - Due April 13
+    * Searching algorithms